 Missed the last episode of Line of Duty, need another Pointless fix or want to see what all the Killing Eve or Fleabag fuss is about?
 BBC iPlayer is your answer.
 It was already a great desktop service when first introduced in 2007 and, well over a decade on, it’s even more excellent in its incarnation as an app for your TV, smartphone and tablet.

-Unlike Netflix and Amazon Prime Video, iPlayer is free to use – so long as you pay the BBC's annual licence fee (currently £159), which has been in place, in some form or another, for almost a century.
+Unlike Netflix and Amazon Prime Video, iPlayer is free to use – so long as you pay the BBC's annual licence fee (currently £159 for colour and £53.50 for black and white), which has been in place, in some form or another, for almost a century.